 Genetic testing for FMR1 mutations is investigational for all other uses.

 POLICY GUIDELINES*According to the American College of Medical Genetics (ACMG), the following is the preferred approach to testing:

 ** This is due to the fact that cytogenetic testing was used prior to the identification of the FMR1 gene and is significantly less accurate than the current DNA test.
 DNA testing would accurately identify premutation carriers and distinguish premutation from full mutation carrier women.

 The ACMG Professional Practice and Guidelines Committee made recommendations regarding diagnostic and carrier testing for fragile X syndrome to provide general guidelines to aid clinicians in making referrals for testing the repeat region of the FMR1 gene.
-These recommendations include testing of individuals of either sex with mental retardation, developmental delay, or autism, especially if they have any physical or behavioral characteristics of fragile X syndrome.
+These recommendations include testing of individuals of either sex who have intellectual disability, developmental delay, or autism, especially if they have any physical or behavioral characteristics of fragile X syndrome.